 Before coming to UM, Professor Walsh taught at Wheaton College (Mass.), The College of the Holy Cross, and received teaching certificates and pedagogical training at Brown University and Harvard University.
 She teaches courses on the New Testament, Greco-Roman literature and material culture.

-Her first monograph, The Origins of Early Christian Literature: Contextualizing the New Testament within Greco-Roman Literary Culture, was recently published with Cambridge University Press.
+Her first monograph, The Origins of Early Christian Literature: Contextualizing the New Testament within Greco-Roman Literary Culture, was published with Cambridge University Press in 2021 and is now available in paperback.
+Please see the tabs above for a page dedicated to the book, including reviews, and a discount code for purchasing!

 Her recent course offerings at the University of Miami include: